 Calculate Maximum Cost

 Now that the company is aware of the features, it comes up with an estimate of the selling price for the product based on market factors.
 The management informs the product team about the profit margin they want.
 The product team subtracts the profit margin from the price to get the target cost.
-Management will only give a green signal to the product if the product could achieve this level of cost.
+Management will only give a green signal to the product if the product can achieve this level of cost.

 Engineering the Product